 Configure the store on StoreFront Servers with Cloud Connectors.
 If you are creating a new store add the Cloud Connectors on the Delivery Controllers page.
 If you are using the existing store, select the Manage Delivery Controllers option and update the FQDNs of the Cloud Connectors.

-Enable the Remote Access option to integrate the Store with Citrix ADC or Gateway to enable external access for this store.
+Enable the Remote Access option to integrate the Store service with the on-premises Gateway to enable external access for this store.

 Configure the trusted domain for authentication and apply the customizations required as per the organization requirements.
 Access the StoreFront URL internally and verify the access.